ultimatemember/ultimatemember/v3readme.txt

 `UM()->get_template()` use `um_get_template()` instead and for getting template content without echo use `um_get_template_html()` (remove since 1 year after official v3 release)
 `UM()->locate_template()` use `um_locate_template()` instead (remove since 1 year after official v3 release)
+`UM()->fonticons()` and class file.
+There is FA json file with all icons data.

+`um_dynamic_modal_content` AJAX action for getting modal content.
+Please make the separate handlers for displaying modal content.

+### Deprecated variables

+`UM()->is_filtering` is deprecated.
+It's not useful since 2.1.0 where the member directories functionality has been deprecated.

+$GLOBALS['ultimatemember'] is deprecated.
+We don't use global $ultimatemember since 2.0

 ### Deleted after deprecate